prooph/service-bus/docs/service_bus_system.md

 part of an external system that can only be accessed via a remote interface.

 For commands and events that means fire and forget.
-The producer gets no response when it triggers the dispatch except an error occurs during the dispatch process.
+The producer gets no response when it triggers the dispatch except an error occurs during the dispatch process itself.
 In this case the message bus throws an exception.

 When dispatching a query the message producer gets a promise back from the QueryBus.
-He also doesn't know if the query is dispatched synchronous or asynchronous but he can attach to the `promise::then` method to receive the response of the query.
+He also doesn't know if the query is dispatched synchronous or asynchronous but he can attach to the `promise::then` method to receive the response of the query when it becomes available.

 ## Message Objects